This almond flour cornbread is fluffy, moist, and gluten free! It's a one-bowl cornbread recipe that takes about 5 minutes to whip up!

 - Nonstick spray - Just don't buy one that contains flour or the cornbread won't be gluten free.

-You will also need an 8 by 8 square baking pan, a medium mixing bowl and a spatula.
+You will also need an 8 by 8 square baking pan, a medium mixing bowl and a spatula or whisk.

 - Preheat the oven to 350 degrees and set out all your ingredients.
 Spray an 8 by 8 baking pan with nonstick spray.